jrwashburn/mina-pool-payout/README.md

 For example, `npm run resend -- -f=3102 -t=3104` will try to re-transmit any files it finds named 3102.gql up to 3104.gql.
 This command uses the graphql endpoint specified in the .env file.

+## Calculating and saving signed payouts without attempting to broadcast

+Some pools may want to use other sending strategies and have requested to simply generate signed files without attempting to send them.
+This is now supported with the command line parameter `-doNotTransmit` or `-d`.

+For example `npm run payout -- -e 76 -f 0 -h eb630596e9805a163d4720f9a0fd5f44e7087628 -d ` will generate the nonce.gql files but will not attempt to broadcast the transactions.

 # mina-pool-payout calculation history

 _Inspired by [minaexplorer - mina-payout-script](https://github.com/garethtdavies/mina-payout-script)_